Cravsi/CI-MSP1-CastleStringQuartet/README.md

 #### Site Owner
 10. As the site owner, I want to provide information about the quartet to users.
-11. As the site owner, I want to demonstrate to user the type of performances the quartet offers.
+11. As the site owner, I want to demonstrate to users the type of performances the quartet offers.
 12. As the site owner, I want to provide contact information to the users.
 <br>

 ## Design

 ### Design Choice
-This webpage has been designed to be visually interesting and impart upon the readers the information required for them to feel they know enough about the violin quartet as potential customers or fans.
+This webpage has been designed to be visually interesting and provide the readers the information required for them to feel they know enough about the violin quartet as fans or potential customers.
 <br>

 ### Colour Palette
-The chosen colour palette was chosen to appear clean and modern with inspiration from the BMW i series of cars.
+The chosen colour palette was appears clean and modern, with inspiration from the BMW i series of cars.
 All colours were felt to contrast well and compliment each other by including shades blue.
 <br>
 The three colours used are shown on the palette below.
 <figure>
     <img src="docs/features/colour-pallette.png" alt="The website colour pallette">
-    <figcaption>The colour pallette used for the website</figcaption>
+    <figcaption>The colour palette used for the website</figcaption>
 </figure>
 <br>